Microsoap

-Microsoap is a children's sitcom, co-written by Mark Haddon and co-produced by the BBC and the Disney Channel.
-A total of 26 episodes were made, lasting over four series, and airing from 1998 to 2001.
+Microsoap is a children's sitcom, co-written by Mark Haddon and produced by the BBC in association with Disney Channel.
+A total of 26 episodes were made, lasting over four series, and airing from 1998 to 2000.
 It starred Suzanne Burden, Ivan Kaye, Paul Terry, Jeff Rawle and Rebecca Hunter.
 The program aired in the UK, the US, and internationally.

 The story is based around the lives of two children, Joe and Emily Parker, who are brother and sister.
 The series begins with the split of their parents, Colin and Jane, who decide their marriage is not working.
 They don't want to make life for their children difficult, so they remain friends while each dates someone else.
 This forms the beginning background story for the series.

 The series producer for all episodes was Andy Rowley.
 Directors were Juliet May, Baz Taylor and Graeme Harper; and the original sets were designed by Peter Findley.